 Airlines

-Due to the pandemic, the past couple of years have seen global commercial airlines fail to break even.
-2023, however, is set to be the first year since 2020 where they are on track to make a profit.
-But with high inflation and an unstable geo-political environment, whether this is achievable remains to be seen.
+Due to the pandemic, the past couple of years saw global commercial airlines fail to break even.
+2023, however, was the first year since 2020 where they are on track to make a profit.
+However, relatively high inflation and an unstable geo-political environment remain major challenges.

 Hotels

 A handful of players dominate the global hotel market, most of them located in the US.
-Whilst the sector seems to be recovering from the pandemic, concerns regarding high inflation and the need to raise prices to cover the increased cost may inhibit growth in 2023.
+Whilst the sector seems to be recovering from the pandemic, concerns regarding high inflation and the need to raise prices to cover the increased cost may inhibit growth in 2024, although this is abating.

 Bookings